ashleygwilliams/a-very-brief-intro-to-rust/TEXT.md

 - A package in Rust is called a Crate.
 - You can find Crates on http://crates.io
 - You list the Crates you want to use in the `Cargo.toml` file
-- You app keeps track of what crates you are using in the `Cargo.lock` file
+- Your app keeps track of what crates you are using in the `Cargo.lock` file

 <hr>